echarit/moveo.ai_assignment/moveoai_project/README.md

   A binary values metric that assigns 1 (True) to RAG responses that respond accordingly to Benign user questions or dismissively to Malignant ones and 0 otherwise.
 - <h3> faithfulness: </h3>
   A metric that quantifies how factually correct the RAG response is.
 Ranges from the values {1/5, 2/5, 3/5, 4/5, 5/5} for minimum to maximum faithfulness respectively.

+**<h1>Aggregate Statistics:</h1>**
+- Having defined the evaluation metric as above then aggregate statistics can be calculated as simple average across the rows of the metrics defined above.
+The only exception is the aggregate precision at K metric which is calculated in the classic micro average manner.
+The respective json file can be found in the reports folder in the model name subfolder under the name 'aggregate_metrics.json'